-The National Test Agency (NTA) has released the official Chemistry syllabus of JEE Main 2020.
+The National Test Agency (NTA) has released the official Chemistry syllabus of JEE Main 2021.
 Candidates are advised to check the JEE Main Chemistry syllabus to get an idea about the topics from where the questions are expected to appear in the exam.
 Engineering aspirants dreaming to crack JEE Main should ensure that they are familiar with the exam syllabus.
-JEE Main syllabus for Chemistry will be based on the topics covered in Class 10 and Class 12.
-The JEE Main syllabus for Chemistry gives the section wise break up of units, chapters, and topics.
+JEE Main syllabus for Chemistry will be based on the topics covered in Class 11 and Class 12.
 In the chemistry syllabus of JEE Main, there are three sections in total.
-Section A comprises of Physical Chemistry Syllabus, Section B consists of topics on Inorganic Chemistry Syllabus and Section C includes Jee Main Organic Chemistry Syllabus.
+Section A comprises of Physical Chemistry Syllabus, Section B consists of topics on Inorganic Chemistry Syllabus and Section C includes JEE Main Organic Chemistry Syllabus.
 Each section of JEE Main chemistry syllabus mentions in detail the topics which fall under each unit and chapter.
-Candidates can plan their preparation according to the syllabus for the chemistry of JEE Main 2020.
+Candidates can plan their preparation according to the syllabus for the chemistry of JEE Main 2021.

 JEE Main Chemistry Syllabus: